tratnikc/plotly-challenge/README.md

   1. Create a horizontal bar chart
   2. Create a bubble chart
   3. Display sample metadata on the webpage
+  4. Deploy app to a free static page hosting service, such as GitHub Pages
+  5. Submit the links to deployment and GitHub repository

 <b>Bonus</b>
   * Adapt the Gauge Chart from